An Air India Boeing 787 heading for the UK initially took off but subsequently crashed into a heavily built-up area in Ahmedabad, India.

 In Flight Radar 24, after the Air India 787 reaches the hold short area, there is only one more datapoint remaining.
 This point shows the aircraft travelling at 174 knots of ground speed, at a barometric altitude of 625 feet.
 This is about 400 feet above the ground.

-At that moment, the aircraft had a vertical speed of 896 feet per second.
+At that moment, the aircraft had a vertical speed of 896 feet per minute.
 Approximately 4 minutes passed between this last datapoint and the previous point, when the aircraft was entering the runway at R4.

 Crash

 In any case, available video shows the Air India 787 first climbing, then losing altitude as it gets away from the airport.
-According to available reports, it hit the ground approximately 1.36 nautical miles away from the airport, in an area called Meghani Nagar, close to the Ahmedabad city hospital.
+According to available reports, it hit the ground approximately 1.36 nautical miles away from the airport, in an area called Meghani Nagar, close to the Ahmedabad civil hospital.

 As of this writing, rescue and recovery efforts are still underway at the accident scene while trying to stop the fire from spreading.
 There are already reports of injuries to people on the ground.
 Local police report that the building hit by the aircraft is a doctors’ hostel.